menkes-tom/wordle/README.md

 So how do we approach this?
 --------------------------------------------------------------------------------------------------

 My first step was to determine how to match a score to each word, in order to have some information about its probability to be used.
 I started by mapping the words using Python and Pandas and checking the frequencies of appearance for each letter in the Wordle dictionary.
 I then averaged the amount of times the letter appeared in the dictionary by the amount of unique letters in the dictionary.
+I will also take into account the position of each letter.
+This means I need to check the average frequency of each letter in the first location, second location and so forth..

 ```
 After analysis, the following frequency average was received: